 Although there are many benefits for employees with unlimited PTO, there are also disadvantages to consider.
 Some reasons you may prefer a traditional PTO structure include:

-- Fear of use: While unlimited PTO provides an employee with the ability to take as much time off as they would like provided their work is getting done, sometimes this has the opposite effect for employees.
+While unlimited PTO provides an employee with the ability to take as much time off as they would like provided their work is getting done, sometimes this has the opposite effect for employees.
 Because there is no contractually mandated number of days available, some employees end up taking less than the standard two weeks as they feel uncomfortable declaring their work is done and their schedule is free.

-- Loss of accrued days: One benefit of receiving a set number of days off each year with rollover is the ability to stockpile these days.
+One benefit of receiving a set number of days off each year with rollover is the ability to stockpile these days.
 Often an employee will gather these days to get a form of a severance package when leaving a company.
 If you have accrued days when your company switches to unlimited PTO, you may need to negotiate for their value.

-- Structural challenges exist in some work settings: If you work in a setting where employees are operating under a collective bargaining agreement, switching may be challenging.
+If you work in a setting where employees are operating under a collective bargaining agreement, switching may be challenging.
 The employer may require trade-offs for the move, and a union may determine those trade-offs are too much to justify unlimited PTO.